 There are now plenty of prototyping tools and methods that will help you create website mockups quickly and easily.
-You may not realise it, but Adobe's Photoshop is a great tool for rapid prototyping.
-With every revision it has added more functionality for web designers wanting to quickly create website mockups to share with a client or build a design ready for a developer.
+You may not realise it, but Adobe Photoshop is a great tool for rapid prototyping.
+With every revision, the software has gained more functionality for web designers wanting to quickly create website mockups to share with a client, or build a design ready for a developer.

-The useful rapid prototyping features in Photoshop CC include the ability to isolate layers, tweak corners with the live rounded rectangle feature, and the ability to copy CSS attributes from individual layers – and the Creative Cloud provides useful collaborative elements, too (subscribe to Adobe Creative Cloud here).
+The most useful rapid prototyping features in Photoshop CC include the abilities to isolate layers, tweak corners with the live Rounded Rectangle tool and copy CSS attributes from individual layers.
+And Creative Cloud provides useful collaborative elements, too (subscribe to Adobe Creative Cloud here).

 In this article, we'll walk through how to create a rapid prototype in Photoshop, using the breadth of Photoshop's tools to create a developer and client-friendly page mockup.

 Set up a document with the dimensions of the screen you're designing for (smartphone, tablet and so on).
 Next, create a grid that will form the base structure – free extension GuideGuide is useful for this.
 Open the extension up, input your margin widths, number of columns and gutter width.
 Hit the GG button and you have your grid.

 02. Define different areas

 At this point it's helpful to block out key areas of your page layout.
-Create a folder for header, footer, content and anything else you need.
+Create a folder for your header, footer, content and anything else you need.
 It's a good idea to define any main areas of the site design – starting with a light grey box to outline them.
-Here, I've used the Rectangle tool to draw the site's header area (1200x240px), and added the title.
+Here, I've used the Rectangle tool to draw the site's header area (1200 x 240px) and added the title.

 Now add in navigation elements.
 To duplicate your type, select the layer, hold the Opt/Alt key and drag.
 Holding Shift constrains the alignment.
-Align text layers precisely by selecting all the navigation text, then hitting the Distribute Vertical Centres button in the Tool Options bar.
-This vertically aligns and evenly spaces your layers, ideal for menu items as shown.
+Align your text layers precisely by selecting all the navigation text, and hitting the Distribute Vertical Centres button in the Tool Options bar.
+This vertically aligns and evenly spaces your layers, making it ideal for menu items as shown.

 04. Round your rectangles